 To everyone who has supported us with donations in the past 12 months - Thank You!
+It has been a difficult year for all, and your support has been truly amazing.

 Without your support, we would not be able to complete the important and ongoing work that is needed to help secure a brighter future for children in remote Himalayan communities.